tidyverse/dplyr/notes/syntax.md

     # so we can dispatch by source type

 If the source is a data.frame, then keep a list of by groups.
 Push on to that list for every `splits` call, and pop for every `combines`.
 When applies used, switch to a list + `lapply` and combine explicitly calls `rbind.fill`.
 Similarly strategy should work with data.table.

+## Facades

+Will still need some basic facades built on top for the most common operations: `summarise_by`, `subset_by`, `mutate_by` etc.  This would make it easier to dip your toe in, within having to move to a completely different way of thinking about data manipulation.

 ## Some examples